-Thereafter, we estimate that beyond the current budgetary one year period ending August, 2020, over the following two years for human clinical development of the Skin Cream for Topical Treatment of Shingles, we may need approximately an additional \$21 million.
-The additional funds will be needed to pay additional personnel, increased subcontract costs related to the expansion and further development of our drug pipeline, for human clinical trials, and for additional capital and operational expenditures.
-Further, we anticipate incurring additional capital costs over this period for further improvements at our 1 Controls Drive, Shelton, CT facility.
+Thereafter, we estimate that beyond the current budgetary one-year period ending October 15, 2021, over the following two years for human clinical development of the Skin Cream for Topical Treatment of Shingles, for further clinical studies towards full-fledged approval of our Coronavirus drug candidate as may be necessary, and for developing additional drug indications based on the Shingles skin cream candidate, NV-HHV-101, in the HerpeCide program, we may need approximately an additional \$24 million, or approximately \$16 million more than our current cash reserves.
+The additional funds will be needed to pay additional, subcontract costs related to the expansion and further development of our drug pipeline, for human clinical trials, and for additional capital and operational expenditures

-These anticipated additional expenses for the two-year period commencing September 1, 2020 can be summarized as follows:
+These anticipated additional expenses for the two-year period commencing October 16, 2021 can be summarized as follows:

-- 1. Planned Research and Development Costs of \$9,000,000: Planned costs for in vivo and in vitro studies for the eight indications in HerpeCide program, two indications in FluCide program, Eye Nanoviricide, DengueCide, and HIVCide, and Other programs (see Table 2).
-This includes staffing costs of approximately \$3,500,000, for the scientific staff and consulting firms to assist with FDA compliance, material characterization, pharmaco-kinetic, pharmaco-dynamic and toxicology studies, and other items related to FDA compliance, as required for development of necessary data for filing an Investigational New Drug with the United States Food and Drug Administration. - 2.
-Corporate overhead of \$4,000,000: This amount includes budgeted office salaries, legal, accounting, investor relations, public relations, business development, and other costs expected to be incurred by being a public reporting company. - 3.
-Capital costs of \$1,000,000: This is the estimated cost for additional equipment and laboratory improvements. - 4.
-Clinical Trial Manufactured Batch of Drug Product approximately \$2,000,000 for Phase 2a for the first HerpeCide program drug candidate.
-The clinical trial manufacturing batch cost for the drug product supply for Phase 1, and prior to that, the drug product supply for Tox Package studies, are already accounted for in the budgeted expenditures prior to September 30, 2019. - 5.
-Clinical Trials Costs budgeted at \$5,000,000 for the Skin Cream for Shingles and an additional \$5,000,000 costs for clinical trials that are expected to extend beyond the above 24-month timeframe, as follows: - 5a.
-When and if we initiate human clinical trials for a Topical HerpeCide, we anticipate approximately \$1 million total costs for the Phase I clinical trials (which is now included in the budgeted R&D expenditures leading up to September 30, 2019), and approximately \$2 million for the Phase II (study in recruited patients presenting with disease) clinical trials.
-In a subsequent year, if Phase I and Phase II are successful, we anticipate approximately \$10 million for Phase III human clinical trials.
+- 1. Planned Research and Development Costs of \$10,000,000: Planned costs for additional indications in HerpeCide program, indications in FluCide program, Eye Nanoviricide, DengueCide, and HIVCide, and Other programs (see Table 2).
+This includes staffing costs of approximately \$5,000,000, for the scientific staff and consulting firms to assist with FDA compliance, material characterization, pharmaco-kinetic, pharmaco-dynamic and toxicology studies, and other items related to FDA compliance, as required for development of necessary data for filing an Investigational New Drug with the United States Food and Drug Administration. - 2.
+Clinical Trial Manufactured Batch of Drug Product approximately \$2,000,000 for Phase 1 and 2a for the VZV Shingles program drug candidate. - 3.
+Clinical Trials Costs budgeted at \$5,000,000 for the Skin Cream for Shingles. - 4.
+Corporate overhead of \$5,000,000. - 5.
+Capital costs for laboratory and pilot manufacturing equipment of \$2,000,000. - 6.
+As our programs mature and as we are able to move additional drug candidates into human clinical trials we will continue to require additional funding for such activities.
+As a rule of thumb, we estimate that, for each drug candidate that goes into clinical trials, if Phase I and Phase II are successful, we anticipate approximately \$10 million for Phase III human clinical trials for that drug candidate to enable us to file a New Drug Application (NDA) with the US FDA for obtaining marketing approval.
 These estimates are based on rough quotes from potential investigators, and assumptions relative to additional costs.
-These estimates assume that Topical HerpeCide is highly effective and therefore would require relatively few patients in each arm of the each trial in order to establish statistically significant results. - 5b.
-If and when we initiate human clinical trials for Injectable FluCide, we anticipate approximately \$2 million total costs for the Phase I clinical trials, and approximately \$5 million for the Phase IIa (virus challenge human efficacy study) clinical trials.
-In a subsequent year, if Phase I and Phase IIa are successful, we anticipate approximately \$10 million for Phase IIb human clinical trials.
-These estimates are based on rough quotes from potential investigators, and assumptions relative to additional costs.
-These estimates assume that FluCide is highly effective and therefore would require relatively few patients in each arm of the each trial in order to establish statistically significant results.
+These estimates assume that our drug candidates are highly effective and therefore would require relatively few patients in each arm of the each trial in order to establish statistically significant results.